LauroSilveira/alura-flix-api/README.md

 # About
 <p>This is an application with aim to learning about new features of Spring security from Spring version 6.
-It is possible toa access swagger documentation throught url [http://localhost:8080]http://localhost:8080/swagger-ui/index.html#
-The username for test is: guest@aluraflix.com and the password is: 123456, this user has ROLE_USER.<p/>
+It is possible toa access swagger documentation throught url: [swagger-api](http://localhost:8080/swagger-ui/index.html#) The username for test is: guest@aluraflix.com and the password is: 123456, this user has ROLE_USER.<p/>

 ![alura-flix-api-swagger.png](data%2Falura-flix-api-swagger.png)